SonnyBurnett/codechallenge/README.md

 The CI on the unittests is executed by using Azure Pipelines:
 [Pipeline sre14-ep](https://dev.azure.com/SreckoSuznjevic0449/sre14-ep)
-*Note: some additional sys to fix the unittest in the Pipeline test files required sys.path.insert(1, '../eproblems') to resolve the eproblems path import of the python programs.*
+*Note: some additional sys to fix the unittest in the Pipeline test files required sys.path.insert(1, '../eproblems') to resolve the eproblems path import of the python programs.
+Second issue is that the unittest discovery and Azure logging did not match, therefore the tests needed to be added one by one in the Pipeline definition (TODO: for now as part of this assignment is fine, but for real automation it should be investigated).*

 ## Contributing